Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - Check the first, reference, and last voxel-centre coordinates, plus the eight half-voxel outer corners.
 - Use an asymmetric test pattern to expose axis permutations and reflections.
 - Check representative `BLANK` regions and recovered physical values.
-- Ask Astropy/SunPy to interpret the WCS and observer metadata.
+- Use Astropy to check the linear WCS coordinates and SunPy to calculate the expected observer metadata independently.

-The reference converter performs both physical-HDU checksum checks and an exact logical-image round trip.
+The reference converter checks the physical-HDU checksums, compares the decompressed stored integers exactly, and checks the recovered logical-image metadata.

 ## Checks performed while producing a glTF scene